DevPatel2204/Recipe_app/README.md

 - View recipe details including ingredients and instructions
 - Save favorite recipes
 - Manage saved recipes
+- Add New Recipes from the inbuild data Model (For Developer)
+- Add new Recipe from New Recipe Tab for Consumer
-- Add New Recipe(Feature not working)
+- Add New Recipe(Feature Under development)
+- Browse from Categories (Feature Under development)
+- Account settings and Profile page added (Profile page under development)

 ## Technologies Used
 - Swift